 Cocaine is a highly addictive substance used by many for intense happiness, sexual arousal, or loss of contact with reality.
 The substance can be highly addictive and habit-forming.
 Those who want to cease cocaine usage generally have to attend cocaine addiction rehab.

-Cocaine is derived from South American coca leaves and can be snorted, dissolved, and injected into a vein, or inhaled as smoke.
+Because of its geographical location, California is plagued with cocaine usage.
+Cocaine is derived from South American coca leaves and can be snorted, dissolved, injected into a vein, or inhaled as smoke.
 The drug was mostly used in the 1900s as a treatment for illnesses, but it’s become more widely known as a drug to induce intense highs.
+Since the 1980s, California has been victim to many instances of drug trafficking.
+This leads many residents to cocaine addiction rehab in Los Angeles.

 Although it was derived as a form of painkiller, it’s now commonly used as a recreational activity.
 When sold, the powder is often mixed with non-psychoactive substances like corn starch, flour, talcum powder, or sugar.
 Street dealers do this to dilute the product and increase their profits.